Plymouth Subdivision

 The Plymouth Subdivision is a freight railroad line in the U.S. state of Michigan.
 It is owned by CSX.
 It connects the Plymouth Diamond at milepost CH 24.5 to Grand Rapids at CH 148.1, passing through the Lansing metropolitan area en route.
-Other towns served include Brighton, Howell, Williamston, Grand Ledge, and Lake Odessa.
-Operationally, it is part of the CSX Chicago Division, dispatched from Calumet City, Illinois.
+Other towns served include South Lyon, Brighton, Howell, Fowlerville, Williamston, Grand Ledge, Lake Odessa, Clarksville, and Alto.
+Operationally, it is part of the CSX Chicago Division, dispatched from Jacksonville, Florida.

 History

 Construction of what is now the 124-mile Plymouth Subdivision was attempted in the 1860s by a succession of short-lived and undercapitalized railroad companies, including the Detroit and Howell Railroad (organized 1864), the Ionia and Lansing Railroad (organized 1865), the Howell and Lansing Railroad (organized 1868), and the Detroit, Howell and Lansing Railroad (created by merger 1870).
 Principal construction on the Lansing–Detroit segment was completed by the Detroit, Lansing and Lake Michigan Railroad (created by merger 1871), with operations commencing on August 31, 1871.

 In 1896 control of this east–west mainline through the state capital passed to the Detroit, Grand Rapids and Western Railroad (DGR&W), and subsequently by merger to the Pere Marquette Railroad (later Railway) in 1900.
-Though never among the most profitable railroads, the Pere Marquette persevered until it merged with the Chesapeake and Ohio Railroad (C&O) in 1947.
+Though never among the most profitable railroads, the Pere Marquette persevered until it merged with the Chesapeake and Ohio Railway (C&O) in 1947.
 The C&O became part of the Chessie System in 1972, and was absorbed into CSX Transportation in 1987.

 Route

 For most of its length the Plymouth Subdivision crosses gently rolling farm and forested terrain, passing through small towns and the state capital.
-The high point east of Lansing is 1000.4 feet above sea level at Canwell (CH 51), and the low point 830.6 feet at Beck (CH 27), for an elevation change of 169.8 feet.
+The high point, east of Lansing, is 1000.4 feet above sea level at Canwell (CH 51), and the low point is 830.6 feet at Beck (CH 27), for an elevation change of 169.8 feet.
 The steepest grade in this segment is 1.2% west of Canwell.
 The high point west of Lansing is 883.1 feet at Saddlebag Road/M-66(CH 116), and the low point is 690.7 feet at the Thornapple River (CH 139), for an elevation change of 192.4 feet.
 The steepest grade west of Lansing is 1.8% in the vicinity of Jordan Lake Avenue on the eastern side of the town of Lake Odessa.
 Despite the relatively modest grades, trains occasionally stall climbing Salem Hill west of Plymouth and coming east out of the Thornapple River valley.

 The route of the Plymouth Subdivision has the following waypoints: